yugabyte/yugabyte-db/docs/content/v1.1/explore/postgresql/views.md

 Non-materialized views are supported at the query layer.
 When queried, views references will be rewritten to their defining query before execution.

-If you haven't installed Yugabyte DB yet, do so first by following the [Quick Start](../../../quick-start/install/) guide.
+If you haven't installed YugabyteDB yet, do so first by following the [Quick Start](../../../quick-start/install/) guide.

 <ul class="nav nav-tabs nav-tabs-yb">
   <li >